Spectroscopic Signatures for the Dark Bose-Einstein Condensation of Spatially Indirect Excitons

-Figure 2 quantifies the time evolution of I$_\mathrm{X}$, $\Gamma_\mathrm{X}$ and E$_\mathrm{X}$ at the lowest bath temperature (T$_\mathrm{b}$= 330 mK).
-Fig. 2.a shows that the photoluminescence integrated intensity and its emisson energy follow exponential-like decays (within the precision of our measurements), with characteristic times of about 60 and 120 ns respectively.
-This difference proves that the overall exciton density decays slower than its sole bright component.
+Figure 2 provides an overview of the exciton spectroscopy at the lowest bath temperature (T$_\mathrm{b}$= 330 mK).
+First, Fig. 2.a displays the photoluminescence integrated intensity and its emission energy which decay differently, with characteristic times $\sim$60 and $\sim$120 ns respectively.
+This behaviour suggests that the overall exciton density decays slower than its sole bright component.
 Also, in Figure 2.a we note that E$_\mathrm{X}$ decreases by $\sim$ 5 meV across the delay range that we explore.
-This suggests that the trap is full at the end of the laser excitation.
-The exciton density decreases from $\sim$5 10$^{10}$ cm$^{-2}$ at the termination of the laser pulse, to $\sim$10$^{9}$ cm$^{-2}$ at very long delays, that is at $\tau\sim$250 ns when E$_\mathrm{X}$ becomes essentially constant.

-Fig. 2.b shows the dynamics of the photoluminescence spectral width $\Gamma_\mathrm{X}$ at T$_\mathrm{b}$=330 mK.
-We first note that $\Gamma_\mathrm{X}$ rapidly decreases in the first $\sim$70 ns after the laser excitation, and then remains essentially constant.
-We interpret the initial decrease of $\Gamma_\mathrm{X}$ as a manifestation of the excitons thermalisation in the trap.
-Indeed, it takes a few tens of nanoseconds to evacuate the laser induced heating of the heterostructure \cite{Inner_Ring1}.
-Furthermore, we can not exclude that the transient photocurrent, concentrated during and shortly after the laser pulse, contributes to the initial broadening of the photoluminescence.
-By contrast, at longer delays, $\tau\gtrsim$ 70-100 ns, $\Gamma_\mathrm{X}$ is essentially constant in a regime where the exciton gas is dilute since $n_\mathrm{x} a_\mathrm{X}^2\leq$0.3, $a_\mathrm{X}\sim$20 nm being the exciton Bohr radius \cite{Mujlarov_2012}.
-This behaviour is expected since exciton-exciton interactions do not yield a significant homogeneous broadening \cite{Snoke_2009,Schindler_08} across this range of densities ($n_\mathrm{x}\lesssim$ 3 10$^{10}$ cm$^{-2}$).
+Accordingly, the exciton density ranges from $\sim$5 10$^{10}$ cm$^{-2}$ at the termination of the laser pulse, to $\sim$10$^{9}$ cm$^{-2}$ 250 ns later when E$_\mathrm{X}$ becomes essentially constant.
+Fig. 2.b then details the dynamics of the photoluminescence spectral width $\Gamma_\mathrm{X}$.
+It shows that $\Gamma_\mathrm{X}$ rapidly decreases in the first $\sim$70 ns after the laser excitation, which we interpret as the manifestation for a transient photocurrent, bound to 100 pA but which nevertheless induces spectral broadening since interactions between excitons and free carriers are very strong in quantum wells \cite{Honold_1989}.
+By contrast, we do not resolve sizeable variations of $\Gamma_\mathrm{X}$ at longer delays ($\tau\gtrsim$ 100 ns) i.e. in the dilute regime when $n_\mathrm{x} a_\mathrm{X}^2\lesssim$0.3, $a_\mathrm{X}\sim$20 nm \cite{Mujlarov_2012} denoting the excitons Bohr radius.

-In the measurements shown in Figure 2, the photoluminescence signal is in general very weak (for Fig. 2.c the peak intensity is $\sim$ 50 photons/min for a 5 ns integration window repeated at 2 MHz).
-That is why our studies rely on extended acquisitions.
-At first, we computed the photoluminescence spectrum averaged over an ensemble of 10 successive one-minute acquisitions.
-As shown in Fig. 2.b, this leads to $\Gamma_\mathrm{X} \lesssim n_\mathrm{x}\lesssim$ 2 10$^{10}$ cm$^{-2}$, corresponding to time delays after the loading laser pulse 150$\lesssim\tau\lesssim$250 ns), whereas at higher densities the darkening is not clearly marked.
-At lower densities our instrumental precision does not allow us to reach quantitative conclusions.